camunda/camunda/docs/src/basics/apis.md

 # APIs and Protocols

-Zeebe provides a set of APIs and Protocols which allow the clients to interact with the brokers.
+Zeebe provides a set of APIs and protocols which allow the clients to interact with the brokers.
 Zeebe supports two different styles of interactions:

-* Command APIs: the client sends a particular command to the broker and expects a response.
+* Command APIs: The client sends a particular command to the broker and expects a response.
 Example: completing a task.
-* Subscription APIs: the broker streams data to the clients.
+* Subscription APIs: The broker streams data to the clients.
 Example: broker streams tasks to the clients to work on.

 All interactions are done using a binary protocol over TCP/IP.